Abraham Coult House

 The Abraham Coult House is a historic house at 1695 Hebron Avenue in Glastonbury, Connecticut.
-Built about 1706 and enlarged several times, it is a well-preserved colonial residence, exhibiting changing construction methods through its alterations.
+Built in about 1706 and enlarged several times, it is a well-preserved colonial residence, exhibiting changing construction methods through its alterations.
 Moved in the 1970s to avoid demolition and restored, it was listed on the National Register of Historic Places in 2000.

 Description and history

 The Abrahm Coult House is located in a rural-suburban area of central northern Glastonbury, on the north side of Hebron Road (Connecticut Route 94).
 It is set well back from the road, down a 1700 ft drive on over 5 acre of land, overlooking Salmon Brook.
 It is a 2 1/2-story wood-frame structure, with a side-gable roof, central chimney, clapboarded exterior, and concrete block foundation.
 Its main facade faces southwest, and is five bays wide, with a center entrance framed by Greek Revival pilasters and topped by a multilight transom window and corniced entablature.
 The interior follows an early colonial central chimney plan, with a narrow entrance vestibule which also has a winding dogleg staircase.
 There are parlors on either side of the chimney, and the kitchen extends across most of the rear.
 Original 18th-century woodwork is retained in most of the chambers, but plasterwork and other surfaces have been replaced as part of a 1970s restoration.

-The house as built about 1706, when the land it originally stood on (closer to Hebron Street) was purchased by Abraham Coult, Sr. The house was held in the Coult family only until 1739, and had a succession of private owners.
+The house was built in about 1706, when the land it originally stood on (closer to Hebron Street) was purchased by Abraham Coult, Sr. The house was held in the Coult family only until 1739, and had a succession of private owners.
 By the 1960s, it had come into the hands of the local water supply authority, and was vacant and deteriorated.
 It was sold in 1972 for $500, on condition that it be moved.
-This was accomplished despite fire damaged caused by vandals during preparations for the move.
+This was accomplished despite fire damage caused by vandals during preparations for the move.
 The move, about 1500 ft to the northeast of its original location, including moving the in-house portion of the chimney.